Ignore log files

 This step is how you can Add Git Ignore to the existing repository in the Visual Studio Project.
 Sometimes adding a .ignore file may not work as expected, especially if you have added your project to a Git Repository without adding the Ignore file.
 To fix that, you may follow the steps.

-To stop tracking the files in the ignore the file, open a command prompt, navigate the directory containing your solution file (.sln), and run the following commands.
+If you have files already tracked by Git that you now want to ignore, you need to untrack them.
+To stop tracking the files and ignore the file, open a command prompt, navigate the directory containing your solution file (.sln), and run the following commands.

 Note: Make sure you have Git Installed on your machine.